oeitam/mgtd/README.md

 project >> create a project that belongs to a megaproject

-    create project P1 @MP1 tag some_tag | some comment about the project
+    create project P1 @MP1 tag tTAG | some comment about the project

 list >> create a list of IDs for bukl operation